savageblackout/project1_trivia/README.md

 #Design Approach
 ---
-The design for Misandry..The Trivia Game! is heavily influenced by this t-shirt, which I recieved as a birthday gift from a dear friend:
+The design for The Misandry Quiz is heavily influenced by this t-shirt, which I recieved as a birthday gift from a dear friend:

 ![a tishirt with a big pink heart on the front with 'Misandry' printed inside of it](file:///Users/claire/code/Project01_MisandryTrivia/assets/barbie_stuff/tee%20logo.jpg)